 As required by Section 953(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(v) of Regulation S-K, we are providing the following information about the relationship between executive compensation actually paid (as defined by SEC rules and further described below) and certain financial performance measures.
-The following table sets forth information regarding compensation for our principal executive officer (PEO) and average compensation for our other NEOs (non-PEO NEOs) and certain of our financial performance measures.
-Our selected performance measure included in the table below is profit before taxes, as adjusted for non-recurring or unusual items (PBT).
+For information about how our compensation committee aligns executive compensation with our performance, see "-Compensation Discussion and Analysis" above.
 Information presented in this section will not be deemed to be incorporated by reference into any of our filings under the Securities Act of 1933, as amended, or the Exchange Act.